oracle/graal/docs/tools/insight/Insight-Manual.md

 `js --polyglot --insight=agent.py agent-fib.js`
 ```

-Note: Make sure the Python support is added to GraalVM with `gu install python`.
+Note: Make sure the Python support is enabled.
+See [Polyglot Programming guide](../../reference-manual/polyglot-programming.md).

 ## Insights with Ruby

 It is possible to write GraalVM Insight scripts in Ruby.
 Such insights can be applied to programs written in Ruby or any other language.

-Note: Make sure the Ruby support is added to GraalVM with `gu install ruby`.
+Note: Make sure the Ruby support is enabled.
+See [Polyglot Programming guide](../../reference-manual/polyglot-programming.md).

 Create the `source-tracing.rb` script: